Northern spotted owl: Controversy

 In 1990, the logging industry estimated up to 30,000 of 168,000 jobs would be lost because of the owl's status, which agreed closely with a Forest Service estimate.
 Harvests of timber in the Pacific Northwest were reduced by 80%, decreasing the supply of lumber and increasing prices.
 However, jobs were already declining because of dwindling old-growth forest harvests and automation of the lumber industry.
 One study at the University of Wisconsin–Madison by environmental scientists argued that logging jobs had been in a long decline and that environmental protection was not a significant factor in job loss.

 From 1947 to 1964, the number of logging jobs declined 90%.
 Starting with the Wilderness Act of 1964, environmental protection saved 51,000 jobs in the Pacific Northwest.
 Studies published in 2021 and 2024 suggest that listing the Northern Spotted Owl under the Endangered Species Act significantly reduced timber employment in the Pacific Northwest.

 The controversy pitted individual loggers and small sawmill owners against environmentalists.
 Bumper stickers reading Kill a Spotted Owl—Save a Logger and I Like Spotted Owls—Fried appeared to support the loggers.
 Plastic spotted owls were hung in effigy in Oregon sawmills.
 The logging industry, in response to continued bad publicity, started the Sustainable Forestry Initiative.
 While timber interests and conservatives have cited the northern spotted owl as an example of excessive or misguided environmental protection, many environmentalists view the owl as an "indicator species," or "canary in a coal mine" whose preservation has created protection for an entire threatened ecosystem.

 Protection of the owl, under both the Endangered Species Act and the National Forest Management Act, has led to significant changes in forest practices in the northwest.
-President Clinton's controversial Northwest Forest Plan of 1994 was designed primarily to protect owls and other species dependent on old-growth forests while ensuring a certain amount of timber harvest.
+President Clinton's Northwest Forest Plan of 1994 was designed primarily to protect owls and other species dependent on old-growth forests while ensuring a certain amount of timber harvest.
 Although the result was much less logging, industry automation and the new law meant the loss of thousands of jobs.